Xiaochan-xu/Code_for_Analysis_of_Sleep_Pattern_in_Flies/README.md

 ## Main_4_Mathematical_Model_of_Sleep_Pattern.m
 This code is for the simulation of the sleep process of the fly.
 The mathematical model considered a rest zone and sleep zone in the 2D grid (50x50).
 The time distribution of a random walker staying in the grid corresponds to the time distribution of the fly's rest behavior observed in the experiments.

+# License
+This project is licensed under the MIT License - see the LICENSE.md file for details.